abbbi/getotrs/README.md

 Download otrs ticket attachments.
 Based on the ticket-id syncs all attachments to a local folder and if desired decompresses possible archives.
-Also downloads the printable pdf version the ticket created by otrs.
+Also downloads the printable pdf version of the ticket created by otrs.

 USAGE
 ------------